stardog-union/stardog-blog/content/posts/draft-2017-pathfinder.md

 {{% figure src="https://media.makeameme.org/created/the-possibilities-theyre.jpg" class="inliner" %}}

-The possibilities with path queries are endless.
-We mention several more examples briefly to show different uses of path queries..
+There are so many other possibilities with path queries.
+We mention several more examples briefly to show different uses of path queries.

 Find cyclic dependencies in a graph:

 ```
 SELECT ?cycle {
-  PATH ?cycle FROM ?x TO ?y {
+  PATH ?cycle FROM ?start TO ?end {
-     ?x :dependsOn ?y
+     ?start :dependsOn ?end
   }
-  BIND (get(project(?cycle, ?x), 1) AS ?start)
-  BIND (get(project(?cycle, ?y), length(?cycle)) AS ?end)
   FILTER (?start = ?end)
 }
 ```

-Admittedly this query looks much more complex than the SPARQL query `?x :dependsOn+ ?x` which would detect cyclic dependencies.
-However, the result for this SPARQL query only tells us that a cycle exists but does not show the nodes involved in the cycle.
+This query is not very verbose but still looks more complex than the SPARQL query `?x :dependsOn+ ?x` which would detect cyclic dependencies.
+But the SPARQL query does not return the nodes involved in the cycle.
+One possibility we are considering is a shorthand version of path queries when the graph pattern is a single triple pattern, e.g. `path ?p { ?x :dependsOn ?x }`.

 Retrieve the [Concise-bounded description (CBD)](https://www.w3.org/Submission/CBD/) of a specific `resource`: